Explore FREE downloadable educational materials.

 IMPORTANT NOTE: NVIC encourages you to become fully informed about covid-19 and the covid-19 vaccine by reading all sections in the Table of Contents, which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.

 5 U.S. Centers for Disease Control and Prevention.
-COVID-19 Interim Guidance for Antigen Testing for SARS-CoV-2.
-June 14, 2021.
+Guidance for Antigen Testing for SARS-CoV-2 for Healthcare Providers Testing Individuals in the Community.
+In: COVID-19.
+Apr.
+4, 2022.

 7 Cáceres B. New CDC Data Shows 94 Percent of COVID-19 Death Cases Had Underlying Poor Health Conditions.
 The Vaccine Reaction Sept.
 7, 2020.